Our Verdict

 The Shun's unique look comes from its manufacturing process.
 It's forged using a method similar to the way samurai swords are made — using many layers of overlapping steel folded and pounded together.
 These layers combine in unique ways in every knife, so no two knives are alike.
 Because of this, the Shun is an eye-catcher, whether it's in your hand at a family get-together or displayed proudly on your kitchen wall.

 Right out of the box, the Shun Classic was razor sharp.
-We measured it with a sharpness score of 153 on the BESS scale.
+Our test team in the GearLab measured it with a sharpness score of 153 on the BESS scale.
 This means it's on par with the sharpness of a new razor blade.

-The first test we always perform is the paper test to test the factory sharpness, and the Shun passed with flying colors.
-We found that one of the Shun's greatest strengths, the incredibly hard steel (with a 60-61 claimed HRC) used in its blade, can also be one of its few drawbacks.
+The first test I always perform is the “paper test” to assess the factory sharpness, which the Shun passed with flying colors.
+However, I came to realize that one of the Shun's greatest strengths — the incredibly hard steel (with a 60-61 claimed HRC) used in its blade — can also be one of its few drawbacks.

-During our research, we found that the thin, rigid blade meant that chipping was a concern.
-Sure enough, after our rigorous testing battery, we found our knife did have a small chip in the blade.
-It was small enough that it did not impact normal use, but still not what we hope for a knife with such a high price tag and an otherwise exceptional performance.
-That said, Shun offers a free sharpening service (you only pay shipping), and we feel this helps mitigate the downsides of chipping your blade.
+After weeks of rigorous testing, I discovered a small chip in the blade, which was verified by examining the edge under a microscope.
+It was small enough that it did not impact normal use, but still not what I hoped for a knife with such a high price tag and an otherwise exceptional performance.
+That said, Shun offers a free sharpening service (you only pay shipping), and I feel like this helps mitigate the downsides of chipping your blade.
 But if you tend to be hard on your implements, this may not be the best chef knife for you.

 Should You Buy the Shun Classic 8"?

-Our months of extensive testing showed the Shun to be a knife that pleased every cook at all skill levels and ended up being one of our favorite knives we tested.
-On top of that, it has eye-catching looks that just beg to be displayed in your kitchen.
-Our only hesitation in recommending this knife is to those heavy-handed people who like to be tough on their equipment.
-But if you want a knife that is equal parts culinary delight and conversation piece, and don't mind the high price tag, this is the knife for you.
+The Shun was one of my favorite knives to test.
+Months of extensive testing proved that this knife is capable in the hands of every cook at all skill levels.
+On top of that, its eye-catching looks just beg to be displayed in your kitchen.
+My only hesitation is recommending this knife to heavy-handed cooks who tend to be tough on their equipment — this delicate blade deserves to be handled with care.
+But if you want a chef knife that is equal parts culinary delight and conversation piece, this is the knife for you.

 What Other Chef Knives Should You Consider?

 If you are looking for a high-quality knife that you can bang around and never worry about damaging it, the Wusthof Classic 8" is another great choice.
 It nearly matches the Shun in its sharpness and precision, and it makes up for its slight decrease in cutting performance with its heavy-duty German construction.
 The Global 8" is also a great choice if you want a good quality Japanese-made knife with a unique aesthetic for less.
-There was a lot that we loved about the Global, and we found it to be similar (though slightly inferior) in feel and cutting ability to the Shun.
+There was a lot that I loved about the Global, and it is very similar (though slightly inferior) in feel and cutting ability to the Shun.